wsmaisys/multi-agent-travel-planner/README.md

 ## 📄 License

-This project is open source and available for personal and educational use.
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+Copyright © 2025 Wasim Ansari.
+All rights reserved.

 ## 🙋 Support